neicnordic/sensitive-data-archive/sda/cmd/auth/auth.md

 After successful authentication users will be able to get the `access token` and download the `S3 config file` needed in order to be able to upload files to the [S3Inbox service](../s3inbox/s3inbox.md).

+In addition to the interactive HTML-based login, `sda-auth` can be configured to also act as an **OIDC broker** for external server-side web applications by issuing a **short-lived, single-use handoff code** that the webapp can exchange server-to-server for a token.

 ## Choosing provider login

 The `auth` allows for two different types of login providers: `EGA` and `LS_AAI` (OIDC).
 It is possible, to run the service using both or only one of the providers.